This article applies to Contextual Commerce. (Looking for Classic Commerce documentation?)

 If the subscription has a manual renewal policy - meaning the customer's payment information has not been stored for the subscription - that will be indicated below the billing terms on the subscription's details, as illustrated in the following example:

 Modifying an Active Subscription Instance

-To modify the products, pricing, discounts, billing dates, or coupons for an existing subscription, click EDIT.
+To modify the products, pricing, quantity, discounts, coupons, or billing dates for an existing subscription, simply click the name of the subscription product.
 The subscription Edit page will load.

 Now, make the desired changes to the subscription.
 For example, if you want to modify the quantity of the subscription, you can change the Quantity field, and then click .

 A subscription edit review page will load, showing you a comparison of the subscription's settings before your edit and after your edit.
 Items that have changed will be shaded in red in the Subscription Now section and shaded in green in the Subscription After Changes section.
 To continue the example, notice that changing the Quantity also changes what the Next Billing Amount will be.

 Click CONFIRM to confirm the change, or click CANCEL to cancel the changes (not the subscription).